8 Hormone Strategies for Fatigue and Menopause

 I don’t like oral hormones generally speaking, I’ve never tried them personally, but I know they won’t easily survive your stomach acid unless you take synthetic ones (which I don’t believe in).
 You will do better with topically applied hormones I feel.

 Injections?
 Who here wants to go near needles?!
 It feels unnatural to me and I also feel like it’s harder to gauge your dose.
 Incorrectly dosed estrogen increases the risk that a woman will develop endometrial cancer (cancer of womb).
 The longer a woman uses an estrogen, the greater the risk she encounters.
 This goes for oral contraceptives and HRT.
 So the idea of injecting estrogen leaves me feeling uneasy.
-What if the dose is too high?
-The acute side effects will be difficult to mitigate quickly because the hormone went straight into your blood stream.

 Some people use pellets which are implanted beneath the skin.
-There are certain advantages to those, for example steady dosing (less peaks and troughs), and they can be made as bio-identical.
+There are certain advantages to those, for example, steady dosing (less peaks and troughs), and they can be made as bio-identical.
 It’s really up to you.
 My opinion is (and this IS my opinion blog), that it’s harder to quickly adjust your dose because you can’t easily get those out!

 Whereas with a topically applied hormone cream, you simply stop applying it!
 Or you squeeze out a tiny bit, instead of the recommended dose.
 It’s pretty easy!

-It’s a trial and error thing, so when you start with bio-identical hormones, you should ask the Compounding Pharmacy if you can purchase just a week or two at a time, so you can test it and guage your symptoms and side effects.
+It’s a trial and error thing, so when you start with bio-identical hormones, you should ask the Compounding Pharmacy if you can purchase just a week or two at a time, so you can test it and gauge your symptoms and side effects.
 If it causes you to feel unwell somehow… like you get agitated, drowsy, sleepless, dizzy or something else, then your physician can call in something different and you can buy another couple of weeks at a time.
-Doing it this way allows you to be sure that adjustments to your hormone prescription can be dialed in perfectly for your body, and then you can go ahead and buy a 90-day supply.

 Oftentimes, the bio-identical hormones used in the cream include some or all of the following: DHEA, testosterone, estriol, estrone, estradiol and progesterone.
 Estriol is hardly ever mentioned but it’s a fun fact that the placenta produces this estrogen in large amounts during pregnancy.
 Find a physician in your city that specializes in reading labs and prescribing hormones, rather than just asking your General Practitioner for a one-size-fits-all pill.